NikleshPhabiani/Notes/Book_Notes.md

 * In startups, intelligent design works best.

 * Lean way of starting is a methodology, not a goal.
 Making small changes to things that already exist might lead to a local maximum, not a global maximum.

+* **The Power Law**: A small handful of companies radically outperform all others.
+If you focus on diversification instead of pursuit of the very few companies that can become overwhelmingly valuable, you will miss out on those rare companies in the first place.
+  * Only invest in companies that have the potential to return the value of the entire fund.
+This is scary because it eliminates the vast majority of possible investments.
+  * The one who understands the power law will make as few investments as possible (Diversification is not always a strength)

+* **Secrets**: There still are hidden problems that we need to identify, and solve.
+If there are many secrets, there are many world changing companies yet to be started.
+    * Four social trends have made us root out our belief in secrets:
+      * Incrementalism: We tend to do only a bit incremental work on top of already existing work.
+      * Risk Aversion: The prospect of taking the risk and being lonely but right is scary.
+The prospect of being lonely and wrong is unbearable.
+      * Compacency: We try to reap the benefits of the past.
+      * Flatness: With globalization, we think that everyone has access to everything.
+If it were possible to discover something new, someone in some corner of the world has already done it.

+    * To say there are no secrets left would mean that we live in a world with no hidden injustice.
+Slavery was once considered normal until it was identified as an injustice.

+    * In econimics, disbileif in screts leads to faith in efficient markets.
+However, this leads to a bubble and ultimately the market crashes.

+    * There are many more secrets, and will yield to only relentless searchers.

+    * Two kinds of secrets: **Secrets of nature** and **Secrets about people** + When thinking of what kind of company to build, ask yourself:
+      1. What secrets is nature not telling you?
+      2. What secrets are people not telling you?

+* **Foundations**:

+  * Technical abilities and compelmentary skill sets of co-founders matter, but how well they work together matter just as much.
+They should have a prehistory before they start a company together.

+  * Useful to distinguish between:
+    * Ownership (Who legally owns a company's equity?): In a startup, usually the founders, employees, and investors.
+    * Possession (Who actually runs the company on a day-to-day basis?): In a startup, it is the employees.
+    * Control (Who formally governs the company's affairs?): In a startup, usually the Board of Directors comprising of founders and investors.

+  * If you want an effective board, keep it small.
+For a private company, a board of three is ideal.
+It should never exceed five.
+For public companies, the average is nine members.

+  * For a venture backed startup, a low pay CEO is what is desired.
+Any cash is more about short term (present) rather than long term (future).
+This is because once we have cash in hand, we can do anything at that moment, and don't try to create new value for the company in the future.

+  * The most valuable kind of company maintains an openness to invention that is most characteristic of its beginnings.
+Keep being born by creating new things.